denvermb/python-grpc/readme.md

 ```

 #### 3. Run the app locally
-To run this app locally, run `python3 greeter_server.py`.
-The gRPC service will start listening on port `8585`.The server app is now ready to receive requests from the client.
+To run this app locally, run `python app.py`.
+The gRPC service will start listening on port `8282`.The server app is now ready to receive requests from the client.

 ##### Start the client application
 Once the application is running, you can start the client application.
-Run the client application with `python3 greeter_client.py`.
+Run the client application with `python greeter_client.py`.

 The client app will open a console app and respond with the text: